 • Dissemination and support of these solutions.

-The Zero Project's work focuses on four central themes: education, employment, accessibility, independent living and political participation.
-Each year, a global research and communication program is implemented in one of these areas.
-In addition, technology and art are themes of the global nomination calls every year.
+The Zero Project's work focuses on four key themes: education, employment, accessibility, independent living, and political participation.
+Each year, a global research and communications program is implemented in one of these areas.
+In addition, technology and art are featured in the annual global nomination calls.

 World's largest platform for inclusion

-More than 900 innovative solutions from around 150 countries have already been selected, prepared and supported from the submissions.
-More than 10,000 experts with and without disabilities, organizations and companies from all over the world were involved.
-These initiatives were and are presented at the Zero Project Conference, which takes place every year in spring in the UNO City in Vienna and is regularly attended by around 1,500 people with and without disabilities from 100 countries.
-The three-day meeting serves to network with other participants and to facilitate mutual knowledge transfer.
-The opening event has been held in the plenary hall of the Austrian Parliament for several years.
+More than 900 innovative solutions from around 150 countries have already been selected, processed, and supported from the submissions.
+More than 10,000 experts with and without disabilities, organizations, and companies from all over the world participated.
+These initiatives were and are presented at the Zero Project Conference, which takes place annually in spring in the UNO City in Vienna and is regularly attended by around 1,500 people with and without disabilities from 100 countries.
+The three-day meeting serves as an opportunity for networking with other participants and mutual knowledge transfer.
+The kick-off event has been held in the plenary hall of the Austrian Parliament for several years.
 The Zero Project Conference is also accessible online and is supported by a variety of accessibility measures.

-Many of the solutions that received an award at the Zero Project Conference deal with the topic of art and art education.
-In 2018, for example, the Museum of Modern Art (MoMa) in New York was honored for offering thousands of people with various disabilities the opportunity to experience art every year with its "Access Programs".
+Numerous solutions honored at the Zero Project Conference focus on art and art education.
+In 2018, the Museum of Modern Art (MoMa) in New York was honored for its "Access Programs," which offer thousands of people with various disabilities the opportunity to experience art each year.

-In 2020, one of the awardees was the ARCHES (“Accessible Resources for Cultural Heritage EcoSystems”) project, in which twelve European partners from the fields of culture - including six of the leading museums -, technology and science, as well as people with disabilities took part to jointly develop and implement solutions to improve the accessibility of cultural institutions and enable people with various disabilities to experience art independently.
-From Austria, the Kunsthistorisches Museum (KHM) was involved in ARCHES, which is itself an internationally recognized pioneer of inclusive art education.
+In 2020, one of the awardees was the ARCHES ("Accessible Resources for Cultural Heritage EcoSystems") project.
+Twelve European partners from the fields of culture—including six leading museums—technology and science, as well as people with disabilities, participated in the project.
+The project was designed to jointly develop and implement solutions to improve the accessibility of cultural institutions and enable people with various disabilities to experience art independently.
+The Austrian Kunsthistorisches Museum (KHM), itself an internationally recognized pioneer in inclusive art education, participated in ARCHES.

-But people with disabilities are also creative themselves.
+People with disabilities are also creative themselves.
 One inclusive art project is the White Hand Chorus Nippon from Japan.
-The choir consists of children with and without disabilities who perform music with their voices as well as with their hands and their facial expressions through gestures.
-In 2024, the inclusive music project was not only awarded, the White Hand Chorus also performed several times in Austria, including at the start of the Zero Project Conference in the plenary hall of the parliament.
+The choir consists of children with and without disabilities who perform music with their voices, their hands, and their facial expressions through sign language.
+In 2024, the inclusive music project not only received an award, but the White Hand Chorus also performed several times in Austria, including at the opening of the Zero Project Conference in the plenary hall of the Austrian Parliament.